OcteraIS/LLM-Endpoints/README.md

 ##### One request

 Sends a single request given a prompt to the model.
-Defaults to gpt-3.5-turbo.

 ```python
 query(self, prompt: str, model: str = 'gpt-3.5-turbo') -> list[str]: